bbzzone/Observations/AppDevelopment.md

 EditText can be used to take input text like, *username, password, num-password, address  etc.* .

-Values can be checked for null with `TextUtils.isEmpty(myString)`. `Objects.requireNonNullElse(obj, def_value)` will not work as that is only supported with 1.9+ jdk versions.
+Values can be checked for null with `TextUtils.isEmpty(myString)`.  `Objects.requireNonNullElse(obj, default_value)` will not work as that is only supported with 1.9+ jdk versions.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>